Change Started

 Pune-based startup Craste repurposes agricultural waste into molded packaging, paper products, packaging, and particle boards.

-Another solution that is gaining acceptability is residue decomposing – Green Cross Agritech, an Ahmedabad-based agrochemical company has made a product that provides crop stubble burning solutions by decomposing the waste.
-Their organic product (Trinetra) consists of dry matter decaying bacteria and enzymes, which convert dry crop residues into simple forms by decomposing action.
-Their product is derived from natural sources so it is residue-free, environment-friendly, and non-toxic to the animals.
+Their organic product (Trinetra) consists of dry matter, decaying bacteria, and enzymes that convert dry crop residues into simpler forms through decomposition.
+Their product is derived from natural sources, so it is residue-free, environment-friendly, and non-toxic to animals.

 Wrapping Up